 He sits on the RFU Medical & Sports Science Technical Advisory Group; he is an MSc supervisor and examiner at University College London and a faculty member for the RFU Immediate Care in Sports course.

-Dr Adejuwon is a Honorary Consultant at University College London Hospital and has private practices at The Princess Grace Hospital London, The Institute of Sports Exercise and Health (ISEH) and Spire Harpenden.
+Dr Adejuwon is a Honorary Consultant at University College Hospital London NHS Trust and has private practices at The Institute of Sports Exercise and Health (ISEH), Highgate Hospital and Spire Harpenden.

-He has a particular interest in shoulder, knee injuries and concussion management.
+He has a particular interest in Cross-fit, rugby and other contact sports related injuries including concussion management.